Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 130: Worries about skin care obsessions?
 The social media 'Sephora' kid craze from a teen perspective

-Send us a text Most teens go through a phase of being hyper-focused on looking good; whether it's clothes, bodybuilding, skin-care or makeup.
-What can seem like an obsession could be a normal part of the process, so when shou...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+Most teens go through a phase of being hyper-focused on looking good; whether it's clothes, bodybuilding, skin-care or makeup.
+What can seem like an obsession could be a normal part of the process, so when should we start to worry and how should we step up?
+When Clare wrote in worried about her daughter's skin-care regime she was hoping to get a teen perspective.
+Here's what she said.
+I woul…

 Listen to the Episode